Language Servers

 The Bicep language server is published separately as a Windows package.
 Download the bicep-langserver.zip from the releases page.

-To run this under Linux/WSL you will need to install the dotnet
+To run this under Linux/WSL you will need to install the dotnet runtime

 for your OS ↗.

-Unzip this in a directory of your choosing for example, /home/myUser/.cache/
+Unzip this in a directory of your choosing for example, /home/myUser/.cache/.

-Create the following bash script somewhere in your $PATH
+Create the following bash script somewhere in your $PATH:

 /usr/local/bin/bicep-langserver